Why SLA Compliance must be a Top Priority for IT leaders

-SLA (Service Level Agreements) a most common term that resonates during the time of a service or a product acquisition.
+SLA (Service Level Agreements) the most common term that resonates during the time of a service or a product acquisition.
 SLA is not just a piece of paper that just implies a bond or an agreement between two parties.
 Rather it is a detailed schema of the product or services that a customer has rights for.
-Generally, in organizations IT leaders are the key stakeholders for SLA, apart from the top level management no other employee will have an idea of what an SLA comprises off.
+Generally, in organizations, IT leaders are the key stakeholders for SLA, apart from the top-level management no other employee will have an idea of what an SLA comprises off.

 Most of the companies still do not use a proper SLA, they rely on traditional FCR( first contact resolution) to measure their customer service performance.
 This cannot capture the accurate metrics required to evaluate the service performance.

 Let’s understand what SLA actually mean and its significance